 How to Avoid ESTA Fraud?

-The best way to avoid paying unnecessary processing services and falling for other types of frauds is applying only through the official ESTA website https://esta.cbp.dhs.gov.
+The best way to avoid ESTA fraud is by applying only through the official ESTA website https://esta.cbp.dhs.gov.
+This way you will avoid paying unnecessary processing services and falling for other types of fraud.